Get Your Daily Dose of News From These 10 Trusted Health & Wellness Sites

 Readers can find information on outbreaks, upcoming events, fact sheets, and feature stories on different health-related topics.
 I’d also recommend checking out the Science in 5 podcast series for quick weekly COVID-related discussions on vaccines, symptoms, and more.

 Stories to read right now: COVID-19 Quick Links; Meet the 100+ outstanding Nurses and Midwives; and WHO launches Baseline report for Decade of Healthy Ageing.

 Looking for health-related content?
 We can create a PR Newswire newsfeed for you.
 It’s easy.
 Sign up at PR Newswire for Journalists today.

-Rocky Parker works in Audience Relations at PR Newswire.
+Rocky Parker is the manager of Audience Relations at PR Newswire.
 Check out her previous posts for Beyond Bylines.
-When she’s not working, Rocky typically can be found cooking, binge watching a new show, or playing with her puppy, Hudson.
+When she’s not working, Rocky typically can be found cooking, binge-watching a new show, or playing with her puppy, Hudson.